nlohmann/json/README.md

 - [406345](https://github.com/406345) fixed two small warnings.
 - [Glen Fernandes](https://github.com/glenfe) noted a potential portability problem in the `has_mapped_type` function.
 - [Corbin Hughes](https://github.com/nibroc) fixed some typos in the contribution guidelines.
-- [twelsby](https://github.com/twelsby) fixed the array subscript operator.
+- [twelsby](https://github.com/twelsby) fixed the array subscript operator and an issue that failed the MSVC build.

 Thanks a lot for helping out!